hackreactor/jsconf2014/README.md

 ## OOP Extra credit

 Use the [Chrome profiling tools] to compare the performance of each instantiation pattern.
--  Create a profiling test case in each of your test suites.
+-  Use jsperf.com to create a profiling test case in each of your test suites.
 It should instantiate and use a large number of stacks.
--  Comment out all but one test suite.
-Record the results of the profiler.
-Repeat for each step of the refactor.
--  Write a brief analysis of your results.

 ---